puskainrestpease/1000-7/README.md

-# 1000-7 python 🧛
+# Test
-- Pretty funny-easy code for calculating 1000-7 written in Python 😂
+- this is a test